skellis46/slipbox/improvisation and the threshold of the self.md

 For the purposes of this writing I consider awareness and consciousness as the same thing [e.g. @damasio-2010-self] and David Chalmers – The Conscious Mind (1996)

+> One cannot say anything about the awakened state; one can only talk about the sleeping state.
+One hints at the awakened state.
+(Anthony de Mello, Awareness the Perils and Opportunities of Reality)

 ### 3.3 My  stance: